agnesoft/adev/projects/acommandline/readme.md

 15.50
 ```

 Providing description for each option is required and the parser generates automatic help that can be displayed with `-?` argument.
-The parser will throw an exception if there is an error during parsing such as missing required argument, type mismatch etc.
+The `parse()` method will return `true` if the arguments were successfully parsed or `false` if help was requested & displayed and no arguments were parsed.
+The parser will throw an exception if there was an error during parsing such as missing required argument, type mismatch etc.